apache/incubator-kie-kogito-runtimes/README.md

     * It must be compiled for Java target 1.6 or lower (even if it's compiled with JDK 7 or JDK 8).

-    * It must not use any JDK API's that were not yet available in Java 1.6.
+    * It must not use any JDK APIs that were not yet available in Java 1.6.

 * **Do not release the dependency yourself** (by building it from source).